curiousML/curiousml.github.io/pages/install_python.md

 This is the step people skip and later regret.
 An **environment** is an isolated set of packages with its own Python.
-One per project means a broken dependency in one place cannot break anything else, and the environment is throwaway — which is what makes it safe to experiment.
+One per project means a broken dependency in one place cannot break anything else, and the environment is throwaway, which is what makes it safe to experiment.

 ```bash